 - 1992-1994 - University of Denver/Living Support Network/Mental Health Association of Colorado, Depression Support Group, Director

 - 1992-1994 - Medical and Scientific Board, Psychological Resources Organization, Consultant Member

-- 1991-1994 - Peer Support Program, Gay & Lesbian Community Center of Colorado, Professional Consultant
+- 1991-1994 - Peer Support Program, Gay and Lesbian Community Center of Colorado, Professional Consultant

 - 1987-90 - Committee on Continuing Education, Member, Rhode Island Psychological Association (Chair first RIPA CE training)